iuf/rulebook/Overview of Updates to the IUF Rulebook.md

 In the case of a rider being lapped, the passing rider no longer has the right-of-way.

 #### Finishes
-Riders can now cross the finish line mounted, as well as walking or running.
+Riders can now cross the finish line walking or running, as well as mounted.

 #### Course Design
 The course should be designed to avoid bottlenecks and give riders enough room to pass each other, especially after the start.